Understanding Amphetamine Psychosis

 If you or someone you love has experienced the horrors we’ve detailed here, it’s imperative to find treatment right away.
 While exploring your options, find out which facilities use evidence-based methods and mark them off as superior choices to those that don’t.

-It’s also important that the treatment center you choose customizes their programs to meet you or your loved one’s specific needs.
+It’s also important that the treatment center you choose customizes its programs to meet you or your loved one’s specific needs.
 Amphetamine psychosis is a sure sign that the victim has progressed deeply into their addiction.
 Once someone has reached this point, only the best treatment will do.
-If you or someone you care about needs help with addiction or mental health, please seek help right away.
+If you or someone you care about needs help with addiction or mental health, please contact us